chainloop-dev/chainloop/docs/docs/quickstart.md

     for a complete explanation of Workflows and Contracts.
     You might also want to check our [contract reference](/reference/operator/contract).

-4. Create a restricted token for further operations:
+4. Create API token to perform the attestation process:
     ```bash
     export CHAINLOOP_TOKEN=$(chainloop org api-token create --name test-api-token -o json | jq -r ".[].jwt")
     ```